 The arrangement of magnetic poles can be seen by using magnetic viewing film, which will react to the magnetic field lines of the magnet beneath it.
 Dark areas on the viewing film denote a pole face and lighter areas denote the gap between the poles.

-By measuring the gap between the field lines the pole pitch or frequency can be determined.
-Please note, the film will not indicate whether a pole is north or south.
+By measuring the gap between the field lines, the pole pitch (frequency) can be determined.
+However, the film will not indicate whether a pole is north or south.

-Magnetic viewing film contains a colloidal solution of microscopic nickel flakes suspended in a viscous oil like substance.
-As nickel is a ferromagnetic metal the flakes will react to a magnetic field, as the flakes are suspended in a solution they can rotate without obstruction when exposed to a magnetic field, allowing the nickel flakes to align themselves along the lines of magnetic flux making the film appear lighter.
+Magnetic viewing film contains a colloidal solution of microscopic nickel flakes suspended in a viscous, oil-like substance.
+As nickel is a ferromagnetic, the flakes will react to a magnetic field.
+As they are suspended in a solution, they can rotate without obstruction when exposed to a magnetic field, allowing them to align themselves along the lines of magnetic flux, making the film appear lighter.

-Mag A has a central south pole, with a north pole on either side, followed by south poles and the pattern repeats.
+Mag A has a central south pole, with a north pole on either side, followed by south poles, etc.

 Material magnetised as Mag A above will directly align to a material magnetised as Mag B above due to the poles being opposite.

-The easiest way to view a magnetic field is to use iron powder or iron filings.
-Scatter the powder or filings onto a sheet of paper and place a magnet beneath the paper, the powder or filings will move to align themselves with the magnet's magnetic field lines.
+The easiest way to view a magnetic field is to use iron powder or filings.
+Scatter the powder or filings onto a sheet of paper and place a magnet beneath the paper.
+The powder or filings will move to align themselves with the magnet's magnetic field lines.

 Anisotropic magnets have their magnetic domains aligned in a single direction during the manufacturing process by the application of an electromagnetic field that fixes the domains in a direction parallel to the applied electromagnetic field.
-This process optimises the magnetic characteristics of the magnetic domains, resulting in a stronger performing magnet.
-The direction in which the magnetic domains are aligned is known as the magnetic axis; the axis is the direction by which the magnet must be magnetised, referred to as the preferred direction of magnetisation.
+This process optimises the magnetic characteristics of the magnetic domains, resulting in a stronger magnetic force.
+The direction in which the magnetic domains are aligned is known as the magnetic axis - the direction by which the magnet must be magnetised, referred to as the preferred direction of magnetisation.
 Attempts to magnetise across the magnetic axis will fail.

 In summary, anisotropic magnets exhibit stronger magnetic properties, yet are more expensive to produce and can only be magnetised in a single direction.
-Isotropic magnets have the benefit of accepting magnetisation along any axis and are generally less expensive to produce, however, they will not perform as well magnetically as anisotropic magnets.
+Isotropic magnets have the benefit of accepting magnetisation along any axis and are generally less expensive to produce, but they will not perform as well magnetically as their anisotropic counterparts.

-The unit of measure for magnetic flux density is known as gauss after the renowned German mathematician and physicist Johann Carl Friedrich Gauss, and corresponds to the number of magnetic flux lines per square centimetre, therefore one line per square centimetre equals one gauss.
+The unit of measure for magnetic flux density is the gauss, after the renowned German mathematician and physicist Johann Carl Friedrich Gauss, and corresponds to the number of magnetic flux lines per square centimetre.
+Therefore, one line per square centimetre equals one gauss.

-The other unit used to denote magnetic flux density is tesla; with one tesla being equal to 10,000 units of gauss, tesla is usually used for very large magnetic fields such as those created by industrial electromagnets.
+The other unit used to denote magnetic flux density is the tesla.
+With one tesla being equal to 10,000 gauss, teslas are usually used for very large magnetic fields such as those created by industrial electromagnets.